The Tactical Games Official Rules

 5.5.9.Handgun:

 5.5.9.2.Handgun holsters must be a practical/tactical carry style and must safely retain the handgun during vigorous movement and must completely cover the trigger.
+Holsters must have active retention, if turned upside down the pistol must not fall out of the holster.
 Holsters must be secured to the maximum level of retention offered at the start of each stage.
 Revolver holsters must completely cover the trigger and the cylinder.
 The belt upon which the handgun holster is attached must be worn at waist level.
 Shoulder holsters and cross-draw holsters are prohibited.
 Belly bags or “fanny packs” are prohibited as they do not adequately protect the trigger from being depressed while in the bags.

 5.5.9.3.Unless in the case of a catastrophic malfunction, a single holster must be used for the entirety of the match.
 Any changes to holsters must be approved by the MD.